hatsari/snowball_uploader/README.md

 ```

 ## Conclusion
 I'm not a professional programmer so it may have some flaw, error handling is very poor.
-And this script may consume huge amount of memory, then it can cause the freezing of system. so test it several times with sample data.
+And this script may consume huge amount of memory if you set too high numbers of parameters (max_threads, max_part_size, and max_tarfile_size), then it can cause the freezing of system. so test it several times with sample data.
 When I used it in customer sites, it reduced the consuming time over 10 times.
 I hope you could get help from this script as well.